 >>annaGlikes, it is a simple form of expression &yu dnt have any idea how much i’ve daydreamed of the day i get out the house..im going to be a junior this comin fall so i only have a couple of years before i go off to college(&get to dress the way i want ;)

 just ignore them and try to dress fairly modestly so they can’t tell you to change. if they say something looks ‘weird’ just shrug it off and say “i like how i look”.
 Do you girl.
-You’ll be out of there before you know it, anyway.posted over 2 years ago
+You’ll be out of there before you know it, anyway.posted about 5 years ago

 >>MichelleCurry, hah thanks you sound almost completely like me.
 Im 5’7’ and some of my friends tell me to stop wearing heels to school cause im already tall enough im like its not about height i just LoVE heeels! funny thing is my best friend is 5 ft and she understands beacuse she loves fashion as well :)

-Janelle its right ignore them because confronting is not going to make it better and believe me there s always going to be somebody that doesnt approve something that you do say or wear in life,its worst when it comes from a nobodyposted over 2 years ago
+Janelle its right ignore them because confronting is not going to make it better and believe me there s always going to be somebody that doesnt approve something that you do say or wear in life,its worst when it comes from a nobodyposted about 5 years ago

 I could pretty much wear what I wanted as a teen (and look as ridiculous as I wanted in the process(not everyone finds their style at the age of 12!)).